erkundanec/kundan-reads/source/aiml/deep_learning/git-github.md

----
-id: my-doc-id
-title: Git and Github
+# Git and Github
-description: A complete guide of how to use git and github
+## A complete guide of how to use git and github
-slug: /git-github
-sidebar_position: 2
----

 ## List of important Commands

 1. git switch main                  git checkout main